 Changing Bad Habits

 While this is certainly possible, how do you convince employees to change their existing modes of operation on collaboration?
 Employees, after all, normally only reach out to other employees when they have questions for which they cannot find answers.
-This Q&A usually takes place in whatever format the employee is most comfortable with - usually email or IM.
+This Q&A usually takes place in whatever format the employee is most comfortable with – usually email or IM.
 They form a habit of using these tools because they are the most commonly used, not because they are the best way to collaborate.
-Those conversations can be made more valuable if they are shared with more people in a less intrusive way than an All@company email blast.
+Those conversations can be made more valuable if they are shared with more people in a less intrusive way than an [email protected] email blast.

 “You get employees to stop using these older, more inefficient tools by creating new habits by rewarding users for leveraging more social tools or new processes,” said Gross.
 “Gamification can be a powerful strategy to change old habits.”